Farm Guardian

 It doesn't phone home.
 No cloud.
 No subscriptions.
 No data leaves the network.
 The dashboard, the camera control, the snapshots β everything runs on that one Mac Mini on the desk next to the birds.

-What's working right now:
+What's running right now:

 - Manual PTZ on the Reolink β pan/tilt by approximate degrees, or jump to a named preset in one tap